These were the words of Seo Sang-don that inspired hundreds

-Japanese imperials sought out every opportunity to dominate Korea politically, militarily, and economically with the aims to colonize.
-Megata Shigetoshi, controller of the finances, transferred HUGE loans from Japan all the while being well aware of the embezzlement and high-interest charges that came with these loans and bonds.
+Japanese imperials sought out every opportunity to dominate Korea politically, militarily, and economically with the aim to colonize.
+Megata Shigetoshi, the controller of the finances, transferred HUGE loans from Japan all the while being well aware of the embezzlement and high-interest charges that came with these loans and bonds.
 While this devious plan went on for years, the people of Korea finally caught on to this critical problem that had to be stopped.
 Thus, the movement was launched just three short years before Korea completely fell into the hands of Japan.

 Two men lead an entire nation

-An organization of patriotic nationalists called 'Great Eastern Literary Association' wished to open a New Education Campaign.
+An organization of patriotic nationalists called the 'Great Eastern Literary Association' wished to open a New Education Campaign.

 This would include establishing brand new education facilities across the

 Gyeongbuk Province starting at the beginning of 1906.
 The problem was Japan had

 already built a Japanese institute --Daegu Insacheong-- that ruled the